musteresel/value-change-system/README.md

 other code.

-The observers / event handlers are not directly called, but rather the change event is notified to a (user defined) event manager.
+The observers / event handlers are not directly called, but rather the change event is notified to a (user defined) change manager.
 This manager can, for example, run on another thread.
 It will call all the registered observers.

-Apart from a simple value class (which is directly changed) there's also a BufferedValue class available, which allows for changes to be committed only on the event manager thread and for the observers to both see the "old" and the "new" values.
+Apart from a simple value class (which is directly changed) there's also a BufferedValue class available, which allows for changes to be committed only on the change manager (thread) and for the observers to both see the "old" and the "new" values.

 Additionally, there's a Lazy class thrown in for lazy evaluation,